Configuration

 External repository mirrors

-Configuring external repository mirrors is not available in the interface (yet) and only works in tandem with the declarative repository configuration.
+Configuring external repository mirrors is not available in the interface (yet) and only works in tandem with the declarative repository configuration (see above).
 This is especially useful in the case where the RDepot application is hosted on the only host in the network with internet access, where regular client machines don’t have any external internet access but require external packages from i.e. CRAN or Bioconductor.

 repositories: